Publishing a post in Sprout Social is easy! This article will walk you through the basics of composing new messages in Sprout.

 Optimal Send Times

-In addition to choosing specific times manually, users on Corporate or Enterprise plans have the option to select from up to seven automatically generated Optimal Send Times.
+In addition to choosing specific times manually, users on Professional and Advanced plans have the option to select from up to seven automatically generated Optimal Send Times.
 Click Use Optimal Send Times to choose from a list of send times generated by ViralPost 2.0.

 The listed times will have a star rating–one to five stars–based on how ViralPost determines the time's anticipated effectiveness.
 More stars is better.